 Annex E Public-Use Entries under SMPTE Control (normative)

-Annex D Private-Use Entries under SMPTE Control (normative) 19 Annex E Public-Use Entries under SMPTE Control (normative) 20

 Foreword

-SMPTE (the Society of Motion Picture and Television Engineers)SMPTE (the Society of Motion Picture and Television Engineers) is an internationally-recognized standards developing organization.
+SMPTE (the Society of Motion Picture and Television Engineers) is an internationally-recognized standards developing organization.
 Headquartered and incorporated in the United States of America, SMPTE has members in over 80 countries on six continents.
 SMPTE’s Engineering Documents, including Standards, Recommended Practices, and Engineering Guidelines, are prepared by SMPTE’s Technology Committees.
 Participation in these Committees is open to all with a bona fide interest in their work.
 SMPTE cooperates closely with other standards-developing organizations, including ISO, IEC and ITU.
+SMPTE Engineering Documents are drafted in accordance with the rules given in its Standards Operations Manual.

+This Standards Administrative Guideline forms an adjunct to the use and interpretation of the SMPTE Standards Operations Manual.
+In the event of a conflict, the Operations Manual shall prevail.

+Copyright © The Society of Motion Picture and Television Engineers.

 Introduction

 This section is entirely informative and does not form an integral part of this Administrative Guideline.